Banfield Charitable Trust provides grants to nonprofit organizations and nonprofit hospices to support their efforts to keep pets and people together.

 Pet advocacy grants support nonprofit organization programs that are designed to keep pets with their families.
 Email Darlene Schwartz or call her at 503.922.5801 with questions.
 We strongly encourage nonprofits to contact us to discuss eligibility requirements before applying.
 Grant deadlines are April 30 and October 31.

 Pet Peace of Mind® grants provide funding, program materials and training for non-profit hospices interested in providing pet food, veterinary care and grooming services to support patients and their pets.
 The program uses new and existing hospice volunteers to provide these services as well as in-home pet care services for patients with pets.
-Email Dr. Delana Taylor McNac or call her at 503-922-5683 with questions.
-You can also review our Pet Peace of Mind Frequently Asked Questions.
+Please review our Pet Peace of Mind Frequently Asked Questions.
 Grants are reviewed on an ongoing basis.

 Grant Eligibility Requirements